-Nokia recently launched the industry’s first edge cloud data centre solution.
+Nokia recently launched the industry's first edge cloud data center solution.

 The company affirms it is designed to meet the stringent and diverse low-latency data processing demands of Cloud RAN and advanced applications for consumers and industries.